flowersinthesand/portal-java/core/README.md

 * `<T> T bean(String name, Class<T> class)`

 Returns the corresponding bean by name or type from the bean container.
 Throws IllegalArgumentException if there is no corresponding bean.

-* `App register()`

-Registers the application to the default repository.
-Then, the app can be retrieved by `App.find(String name)`.
-However, injection by container like the Spring or the Guice is more preferred than calling this method and static methods.

 * `void close()`